Greater Manchester Conference: Let’s Move from Treatment to Prevention

 About AL Philanthropies

-AL Philanthropies (formerly the Law Family Charitable Foundation) is kindly supporting this conference.
+AL Philanthropies (formerly the Law Family Charitable Foundation) kindly supported this conference.

 AL Philanthropies was established by Andrew Law in 2011, with a focus on education, health, the environment and the arts.
 In 2022 AL Philanthropies generously funded the Law Salford Research Programme - a groundbreaking four-year study to explore and evidence the effectiveness of whole-school mental health provision.